dotnet/upgrade-assistant/README.md

 ### Experimental Features

+> Be aware that these features are subject to change and/or removal.
+Feedback on them is welcome, but they may not be in their final form while still under the feature flag.

+Some features within Upgrade Assistant may be available behind experimental feature flags.
+These take the form of an environment variable `UA_FEATURES` that is a semi-colon delimited list of features.
+A list of existing experimental features are listed below.

 - Some projects incorporate what we call "loose assemblies" where assemblies are added directly to a repo.
 An experimental feature described [here](docs/design/Loose_binary_identification.md) can be used to help identify these and convert them to available NuGet packages.
+- Extensions may be managed centrally for a project as described [here](docs/design/Extension_Management.md)

 ## Upgrade documentation